alan5543/TelegramTravelAgent/README.md

 # Telegram Travel Agent ✈️🤖

-The Telegram Travel Agent is a sophisticated Telegram bot designed to streamline travel planning by integrating with the Gemini language model and leveraging the Model Context Protocol (MCP) client architecture.
-It connects to multiple MCP servers to provide real-time travel-related services, including flight searches, accommodation bookings, trip planning, local event discovery, and destination exploration.
-The bot supports multilingual communication in English, Chinese, and Cantonese, ensuring accessibility for a diverse user base.
+The Telegram Travel Agent is a sophisticated Telegram bot designed to streamline travel planning by integrating with the Gemini and leveraging the Model Context Protocol (MCP) client architecture.
+It connects to multiple MCP servers to provide real-time travel-related services, including

-This project is ideal for travelers seeking a seamless, interactive experience to plan their trips directly through Telegram, with structured, user-friendly responses and robust backend integrations.
+- flight searches
+- accommodation bookings
+- trip planning
+- local event discovery
+- destination exploration.
+- The bot supports multilingual communication in English, Chinese, and Cantonese, ensuring accessibility for a diverse user base.

+## Use Cases

+The Telegram Travel Agent supports the following use cases (video demonstrations to be added):

+1. **Search Flight**: Find flights to a destination using the `flight-search-mcp` server.
+2. **Search Airbnb**: Discover Airbnb listings with the `airbnb-mcp-server`.
+3. **Search Hotel**: Book hotels via the `travel-agent-mcp-server`.
+4. **Trip Planning**: Get recommendations for restaurants and shops using various MCP tools.
+5. **Search Local Event and Destination Exploration**: Explore tourist spots and events with the `wikipedia-mcp` and `fetch_server`.

 ## Features